 The presence of peritoneal signs with gallbladder pain is an indication of complication.
 If the below symptoms/signs present with your gallbladder pain, please go to the hospital to get help.

 Peritoneal signs include (reference):

-- Extreme pain at your right upper abdomen (over the gallbladder).
+- Extreme pain in your right upper abdomen (over the gallbladder).

 - The pain is tender to touch; it greatly increases when you touch or press over the gallbladder area (right upper abdomen just below the ribs).